-Why Chart Industries Has Over 2500 GSSs Installed - 1) Many customers report our patented Gas Saver System (GSS) provided shielding gas savings of up to 50+%; - 2) Numerous fabricators don't understand they have a shielding gas waste problem or how our simple, low cost GSS works and can fix it; - 3) From my observation, the following are some reasons Chart, a customer since 2013 with over 2500 GSSs continues to buy systems for new welders and for newly acquired fabricating companies: First Reason: They know they were wasting shielding gas!
+Why Chart Industries Has Over 3000 GSSs Installed 1) Many customers report our patented Gas Saver System (GSS) provided shielding gas savings of up to 50+%.
+2) Numerous fabricators don't understand they have a shielding gas waste problem or how our simple, low cost GSS works and can fix it.
+3) From my observation, the following are some reasons a customer for over 15 years Chart (merging with Flowservice,) with over 3000 GSS s (~600 in China) continues to buy systems for new welders and acquired companies.
+First Reason: They Know They Were Wasting Shielding Gas!

-A customer recently said, "I can't understand why every MIG welder doesn't use your great, low cost Gas Saver System (GSS)?
+A customer recently said, "I can't understand why every MIG welder doesn't use your great, low cost GSS?
 Like the saying, Build a Better Mouse Trap and People Will Beat a Path to Your Door."
-Told him, "That only fits if they know they have MICE!"
-LOL I recall some years ago the VP of a major fabricator said he would load his pockets with quarters before visiting and touring one of their many plants.
+Told him, "That only fits if they know they have MICE!" 🙂 Major Fabricator Understood Shielding Gas Waste I recall some years ago the VP of a major fabricator said he would load his pockets with quarters before visiting and touring one of their many production plants.
 He'd toss them on the ground and welders would scurry to pick them up.
 The plant manager, conducting the tour, would ask, "What are you doing?"
-He'd say, "That is what you're doing every day- wasting shielding gas!" ~5% is BS WHAT % OF WELD COST IS GAS?
+He'd say, "That is what you're doing every day - wasting shielding gas!"

+WHAT % OF WELD COST IS GAS?